Fanquar/RSSFeedDownloader/README.md

 # RSSFeedDownloader
-Attempts to download the entirety of a provided RSS feed into the user's desktop e.g.
+Attempts* to download the entirety of a provided RSS feed into the user's desktop

+(\* not guaranteed to work on all RSS feeds)

+e.g.
 `C:\Users\Fanq\Desktop\PodcastName\PodcastName_67.mp3` on windows
 `/home/Fanq/Desktop/PodcastName/PodcastName_67.mp3` on linux

 remember to pip install the dependencies in requirements.txt